Sambouza/samsweeper/README.md

 # samsweeper
 ### About
-A lua command-line based minesweeper
+A lua command-line based minesweeper clone

 ### Prerequisites
-Lua interpreter
+- Lua interpreter v5.4+ _(older interpreters might still work)_
+- The terminal

 ### Getting started
 After installing the lua interpreter on your OS, run by going into the same directory as the lua file and run: